Billy Wilder's Hall of Mirrors

 Controversial in its time for using so much of real-life Hollywood to create its nightmare vision, Wilder's Sunset Boulevard would influence a number of cynical insider tales about the town, including Robert Altman's The Player and David Lynch's Mulholland Drive.

-Though Wilder died nearly a decade ago, its safe to say that his take on Hollywood will continue to inspire those interested in exploring what lurks beyond all the glitz and glamour in Tinseltown.
+Though Wilder died March 27, 2002, nearly a decade ago, it's safe to say that his take on Hollywood will continue to inspire those interested in exploring what lurks beyond all the glitz and glamour in Tinseltown.